ematthews/ubnt_airos/README.md

 collectd config file
 --------------------
-- Check out this repo somewhere.
+- Check out this repo somewhere, this example assumes /opt/ubnt_airos.
-- Copy the config into /etc/collectd.d/python.conf (or appropriate)
+- Copy the config into /etc/collectd.d/ubnt.conf (or appropriate)
 - Update the ModulePath value below.

 ```